 Popular Electronics was published from October 1954 through April 1985.
-As time permits, I will be glad to scan articles
+All copyrights (if any) are hereby acknowledged.

 late 1950s and early 1960s were the dawn of the Space Age, beginning

 put a lot of effort into educating the public on advances in space electronics,

 and communicating equipment.
 Much hardware was launched into orbit in

 the early years without giving much thought to the hazards or space

 that I didn't know was that the TV camera lens on the

 weather satellite was defocused during launch (due to positional shifting

 from vibration and G forces, I suppose) and crippled the image quality

 See all articles from